 Among Nerida’s diverse credits are the UNICEF Award-winning animated French-Australian feature film ‘L’apprenti Père Noël’ (Santa’s Apprentice), the Fox-Walden Media/ Hallmark Channel film ‘Return to Nim’s Island’, Sony Pictures’ ‘Anacondas: The Hunt for the Blood Orchid’ (US), Nine Network TV series ‘Rescue – Special Ops’, Warner Bros.’
 ‘Batman: The Animated Series’ (US), animation series ‘Tracey McBean’ (ABC), the documentary series ‘Life@’ (ABC) and The National Geographic Channel series ‘Taboo’ (US).

 Nerida enjoys being a part of screen music history as one of the first female composers scoring on productions in the US, and joined the elite league of female composers to score a motion picture for a major Hollywood studio when she was hired by Sony Pictures in 2003.

-Nerida has been recognised with numerous awards and nominations over her 20+ years career.
+Nerida has been recognised with numerous awards and nominations over her 20+ year career.
 Her Australian Screen Composer Awards include Feature Film Score of the Year, Best Music for a TV Series, Best Music for a Children’s Series and Best Music for a Telemovie and Mini-Series.
-Recently Nerida scored the Canadian/Australian underwater animated adventure series ‘The Deep’ based on Tom Taylor’s Aurealis Award-winning graphic novel series, for A Stark Production, Technicolor and DHX Media.
+Recently Nerida scored the Canadian/ Australian underwater animated adventure series ‘The Deep’ based on Tom Taylor’s Aurealis Award-winning graphic novel series, for A Stark Production, Technicolor and DHX Media.

 Her portfolio spreads across hundreds of hours of music and is in circulation in over 80 countries.
-2016 will be Nerida’s 30th year as an APRA Composer.
+2018 is Nerida’s 32nd year as an APRA Composer.